BAL-Looping Framework Glossary

 PTD Resonance

-Within the PTD, expressive and receptive channels are linked in tight correspondence.
-Activity in one channel automatically gives rise to a mirrored pattern in the other, much like two tuned strings vibrating together.
-This is not a vague analogy but a well-documented property of speech perception, exemplified in McClelland and Elman's TRACE model, where multiple processing levels exchange activation both forward and backward.
+Within the PTD, the expressive and receptive channels are interconnected in an ongoing correspondence.
+The activities within the two channels are used functionally during speech and listening, giving rise to a sort of resonance, like two tuned strings that vibrate together.
+This is not a vague analogy but a well-documented property of speech activity, exemplified in McClelland and Elman’s TRACE model, which describes how multiple levels within the channels affect one another in a tightly interlinked way.

-In the PTD, this bidirectional influence produces a kind of "handshake" between channels: each element in the outgoing stream is matched by a corresponding element in the incoming stream.
-Under normal circumstances, this resonance serves the internal workings of language, ensuring coordination between production and comprehension.
+In the PTD, this bidirectional influence produces a kind of “handshake” between channels: each element in the outgoing stream is matched by a corresponding element in the incoming stream.
+Under normal circumstances, this resonance is used for the language communication system to work, ensuring coordination between production and comprehension.

-This same resonance becomes the foundation for a remarkable discovery: the BAL can learn to exploit this correspondence internally, using incipient activity in the outgoing channel to trigger the incoming channel directly.
+This same resonance becomes the foundation for a remarkable discovery in the brain of infants: the BAL can learn to exploit this correspondence internally, using incipient activity in the outgoing channel to trigger the incoming channel directly.
 This internal reuse of the resonance is what makes looping possible.

 See also: Neuronal Reuse, Looping, PTD Channels